21 Facebook Video Ad Examples for 2023

 Collected Vertical-Format Instagram Stories Ads

 In the previous examples we covered ads by campaign and theme.
 I have collected all the story ads from this article here, plus some more that did not appear above, for your convenience.
 So if you are mainly interested in vertical Instagram & TikTok advertising formats these are for you.
+Also, don’t forget to check out my blog post and video-explanation covering Video Ads for Tattoo Studios.

 Earn budgets back faster.
 Retain customers longer.